poolkit/Image-2-Text/README.md

 This repository contains the code for building an Image Captioning model using Deep Learning.
 The model is trained on the Flickr30k dataset which contains a large collection of images with corresponding textual descriptions.
 The model is built using a Convolutional Neural Network (CNN) to extract features from the images and a Recurrent Neural Network (RNN) to generate the textual descriptions.

+### Code Explaination
+- ``text_processor.py`` : This script takes captions csv file and processes the captions as required by the model.
+- ``image_loader.py`` : It loads all the image data in batches and yeilds a generator output.
+- ``model.py`` : The architecture of model.
+The model initially takes image input and extracts the features, which is later fed to LSTM layer along with processed captions.
+- ``train.py`` : The training of the model happens here.
+The input is given from another script ``config.py``.

 ### Getting Started
 1. Clone the repository